appwrite/appwrite/docs/sdks/node-cli/GETTING_STARTED.md

 ?
 Enter your password ********
 ✓ Success
 ```
-This will also prompt you to enter your appwrite endpoint ( default: http://localhost/v1 )
+This will also prompt you to enter your Appwrite endpoint ( default: http://localhost/v1 )

 * ### Initialising your project
 Once logged in, the CLI needs to be initialised before you can use it with your Appwrite project.
 You can do this with the `appwrite init project` command.